-There is a bus service every 30 mins at busy times and hourly at other times to Newport.
+There is a bus service every 30 mins at busy times and hourly at other times to Newport from Tredegar, Brynmawr and Abertillery.

-In terms of the frequency of public transport to Cardiff and Newport there has been a loss of a bus service to Newport since last year.
+In terms of the frequency of public transport to Cardiff and Newport there has been no change since last year.